MTurkkila/LOBS/README.md

-# UPDATE:
+# UPDATE
-New and improved version of the app is called TrackIt and it is availabe at [sciedu.fi/trackit][http://sciedu.fi/trackit].
+New and improved version of the app is called TrackIt and it is availabe at [sciedu.fi/trackit](http://sciedu.fi/trackit).
 The code repository is still private, but will made public on a later date.

 # LOBS
 Lesson OBServation app